Carl Laemmle Jr.: Career

 During his tenure as head of production, beginning in 1928 in the early years of talkie movies, the studio had great success with films such as All Quiet on the Western Front (1930), Dracula (1931), Waterloo Bridge (1931), Frankenstein (1931), East of Borneo (1931), A House Divided (1931), The Mummy (1932), The Old Dark House (1932), The Invisible Man (1933), Imitation of Life (1934), and Bride of Frankenstein (1935).

 Laemmle (often referred to as "Junior") developed a reputation during this period for spending too much money on films that did not earn back their cost.
 By the end of 1935, Universal Studio had spent so much money, and had so many flops, that J. Cheever Cowdin offered to buy the Laemmles out.
 The notable success, both financially and critically, of the 1936 film Show Boat, was not enough to stem the downslide, and father and son were both forced out of the company.
 Neither worked on another film again, although Laemmle Jr. lived for 43 more years.
 Charles R. Rogers became the new head of production at the studio.

 Personal life

 Laemmle resided at 1641 Tower Grove Drive in Beverly Hills, California.
-He died from a stroke at the age of 71 on September 24, 1979, 40 years to the day of his father's death.
+He died from a stroke at the age of 71 on September 24, 1979, exactly 40 years after the day of his father's death.
 He was buried in the Chapel Mausoleum at Home of Peace Cemetery.